Red House Park

-Red House Park is a public park in Great Barr, Sandwell, England.
+Red House Park is a public park in Great Barr, Birmingham, England.
 It is named after the country house in whose grounds it was established.
 The park features two lakes, and an obelisk in memory of Princess Charlotte.
+It is within, and managed by Sandwell Metropolitan Borough Council.

+It becomes a border between the Central Great Barr area and the Grove Vale area.

 The Red House

 The Red House pictured in 2007.

 Within the park is The Red House, a country house built in the 1841 for the then Liberal MP for Walsall, Robert Wellbeloved Scott, and stood in his 27 acre estate.
 Since 17 June 1996 it has been a Grade II listed building, statutory list reference: 5/110011 (179).
 It uses red bricks in Flemish bond with stone dressings.
 It has a hipped roof with Welsh slates and brick chimneys.

 Previously used as a convalescent home, the house was subsequently owned by Sandwell Metropolitan Borough Council and for a while was leased to the British Trust for Conservation Volunteers.
 In 2015, it was sold to a developer for conversion into apartments.